CesiumGS/3d-tiles/README.md

 3D Tiles support heterogeneous data by allowing different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.

-We expect 3D Tiles will also support heterogeneous datasets by concatenating different tile formats into one tile, a _composite_; in the example above, a tile may have a short header followed by the content for the 3D buildings, instanced 3D trees, and point clouds.
+3D Tiles also support heterogeneous datasets by concatenating different tile formats into one tile using the [Composite](TileFormats/Composite/README.md) tile format.
+In the example above, a tile may have a short header followed by the content for the 3D buildings, instanced 3D trees, and point clouds.

-Supporting heterogeneous datasets with both inter-tile (different tile formats in the same tileset) and intra-tile (different tile formats in the same tile) options will allow conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.
+Supporting heterogeneous datasets with both inter-tile (different tile formats in the same tileset) and intra-tile (different tile formats in the same Composite tile) options allows conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.

 <a name="Will-tiles.json-be-part-of-the-final-3D-Tiles-spec" />
 #### Will tiles.json be part of the final 3D Tiles spec?